Diagnosis and Treatment Options for Brain Metastases

 Your doctor will discuss a treatment plan with you.
 The treatment options for brain metastases are determined by the number of metastases, their size and location, the presence of extracranial metastases (melanoma outside of the brain and spinal cord), and the performance status of the patient.

 - A standard treatment for melanoma brain metastases and is potentially curative

 - Usually reserved for patients with 3 or fewer brain metastases; patients with many tumors or tumors in critical areas of the brain are usually not candidates for surgery

 - SRS (stereotactic radiosurgery) targets certain spots in the brain; one newer type, gamma knife, is able to treat metastases more quickly than previous radiation machines; SRS can result in long-term control of brain metastases for some patients

 - In the past, reserved for patients with 3 or fewer brain metastases; at some centers, gamma is now being used to treat multiple brain metastases.

 - WBXRT (whole-brain radiation treatment) treats brain metastases that can be seen as well as tumor cells that are too small to be identified by MRI or CT scans; WBXRT is likely to slow the growth of tumors, but it is generally not thought to be curative

 - Typically used in patients who have too many brain metastases to be suitable for surgery or SRS

 - For most patients with a BRAF mutation, BRAF inhibitors (Zelboraf and Tafinlar) can cause significant shrinkage of brain metastases; these BRAF inhibitors are usually not curative although they can slow tumor growth.

-- In a phase II clinical trial of Tafinlar in patients with a BRAF mutation, 18% of patients showed a shrinkage in their brain metastases
+- In a phase II clinical trial of Tafinlar in patients with a BRAF mutation, up to 40% of patients showed significant shrinkage of their brain metastases

-- Immunotherapy can sometimes result in the shrinkage of brain metastases; initial data from clinical trials of Yervoy suggests that in some patients the control of the brain metastases can be durable (> 2 years).
+- Initial data from clinical trials of Yervoy suggests that in some patients the control of the brain metastases can be durable (> 2 years).
 The data also suggests that Yervoy has the greatest chance of benefiting patients when the brain metastases are relatively small and patients do not require steroids.